 Ask yourself the golden question: Can I live without this [insert object name]?

 Bring about 75 percent's worth of clothing that would last you for that time.
-That means the sweet spot is roughly four to seven shirts, two to three pairs of pants, and two sets of pajamas.
+Meaning, the sweet spot is roughly four to seven shirts, two to three pairs of pants, and two sets of pajamas.

 The limit is seven shirts; assuming you're not sweating through them like you're in the Sahara, you can re-wear one or two.
-If rewearing clothing sounds gross to you, hand washing and hang drying clothes is an amazing concept.
+If rewearing clothing sounds gross, hand washing and hang drying clothes is an amazing concept.

 Bring about a week's worth of clothing.
-This means about seven shirts, two or three pairs of bottoms and two or three sets of pajamas.
+This means roughly seven shirts, two or three pairs of bottoms and two or three sets of pajamas.

 There is also no limit to fresh underwear in my unprofessional opinion.
 Leave the leopard prints at home; pick items that play and mix well with others.

 With all due respect, it's not necessary to bring your entire wardrobe with you.
 Through hand washing and the availability of laundromats worldwide, your smattering of belongings should be more than enough to last you in most situations.